-The exploration history of the U.S. offshore oil and natural gas industry began in the Pacific Ocean more than 100 years ago.
-As recently as 1947 no company had ever risked drilling beyond the sight of land.
+The U.S. offshore drilling for oil began in the late-19th century on lakes and at the ends of Pacific Ocean piers.
+Until an innovative Kerr-McGee drilling platform in 1947, no offshore drilling company had ever risked drilling beyond the sight of land.

 In 1896, as enterprising businessmen pursued California’s prolific Summerland oilfield all the way to the beach, the lure of offshore production enticed Henry L. Williams and his associates to build a pier 300 feet out into the Pacific — and mount a standard cable-tool rig on it.

 By 1897 this first offshore well was producing oil and 22 companies soon joined in the boom, constructing 14 more piers and over 400 wells within the next five years.
 The Summerland offshore field produced for 25 years — fueling the growth of California’s economy.

 In 1894, Henry Williams drilled two wells on a California beach.
 He drilled another in 1895 with encouraging results.
 This led Williams and others to exploring for oil offshore the next year.
 They constructed piers and drilled wells, leading to the realization that the Summerland oilfield extended offshore.
 This would be the first offshore field developed in the nation by drilling offshore wells from piers. – From Santa Barbara County records

 In 1911, Gulf Refining Company abandoned the use of piers.
 It drilled Ferry Lake No. 1 on Caddo Lake, Louisiana, using a fleet of tugboats, barges, and floating pile drivers.
 When the well came in at 450 barrels per day, Gulf constructed platforms every 600 feet on each 10-acre lakebed site.

 The Caddo Lake wells — completed over water without a pier connection to shore — have frequently been called America’s first true offshore drilling.